wely/azure-api-management-devops-resource-kit/getting-started/architecture01.md

 ## Step 2) API publisher to setup and configure APIM
 The next typical step is for the API publisher to configure the APIM instance, including to add the backend api to the Dev instance of APIM, defining policies, add apis to products, etc. And most people perform this thru Azure Portal.

+### a) Adding apis to Azure API

 In this example, we just simply add the API from the Azure Function, then assign it to the Starter product.
 Then simply browse the Dev Azure Function:

 ![title](images/add-api-to-apim.png)

+### b) Test your api from Azure API Management

 You may test your API to ensure that it correctly connected to the backend.

 ![title](images/add-api-to-apim-test.png)

 ## Step 3) Extract the templates
-What we want to do next is to extract the templates in particular the changes we made thru the Portal during Step 2 so that it can be applied later on the Production Instance.
+What we want to do next is to extract the templates in particular the changes we made thru the Portal during [Step 2](#step-2-api-publisher-to-setup-and-configure-apim) so that it can be applied later on the Production Instance.

 To do that, we will be using the [Extractor tool](https://github.com/Azure/azure-api-management-devops-resource-kit/tree/master/src/APIM_ARMTemplate#Extractor) as part of the Azure APIM DevOps Resource Kit.